-- More time to spend focusing on creative work rather than administrative tasks;
+- More time to spend focusing on creative work rather than administrative tasks

-- To increase the use of all completed design work—both externally and internally;
+- To increase the use of all completed design work—both externally and internally

-- Control of brand guidelines to ensure everything is on-brand;
+- Control of brand guidelines to ensure everything is on-brand

-- A communication channel that helps us work better.
+- A communication channel that helps us work better

-Digital asset management can offer designers
+What digital asset management offers designers

-- A single-source-of-true to all design files;
+- A 'single-source-of-truth' for all design files

-- Streamlined design workflows and centralized communications around the process of creating;
+- Streamlined design workflows and centralized communications around the process of creating

-- Brand guidelines so that work is on-brand;
+- Brand guidelines so that work is on-brand

-- Publishing-on-demand module for customizing and localizing templates without added design work.
+- Publishing-on-demand module for customizing and localizing templates without added design work

 A secure, centralized cloud-based storage solution can put a stop to these frustrations.
 By organizing assets based on a taxonomy structure, DAM makes it a whole lot easier to find files using filters, tags and other advanced search methods.